GeoscienceAustralia/eo-tides/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
+**Expected behavior**
+A clear and concise description of what you expected to happen.

 **Describe the problem**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug or problem (i.e. what actually happens).

 **To reproduce**
 Steps to reproduce the behavior:
 1. Run function/notebook '....'
 2. See error '....'
 3. A minimum reproducible code example is greatly appreciated!

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.